imfd/GraphCoQL/README.md

 #### Install Coq

-First, we install [Coq](https://coq.inria.fr/download) using the following command.
+First, you need to install [Coq](https://coq.inria.fr/download) using the following command.
 This command pins Opam to a particular version of Coq (particularly, version 8.9.1) and installs Coq in the system.

 ```bash
 # Pin the coq package to version 8.9.1 and install it.
 $ opam pin add coq 8.9.1
 ```

-For a more precise guide on installing Coq, you may follow the [instructions in the Coq website](https://coq.inria.fr/opam-using.html).
+For a more precise guide on how to install Coq, you may follow the [instructions in the Coq website](https://coq.inria.fr/opam-using.html).

 #### Install the Equations library
-Next, we install the [Equations](http://mattam82.github.io/Coq-Equations/) library, by means of the two following command.
+Next, install the [Equations](http://mattam82.github.io/Coq-Equations/) library, by means of the two following command.

 The first command allows Opam to find Coq packages.
 As stated in the Coq installation site:
 > Coq packages live in a repository separate from the standard OCaml repository.
 This commands makes them available: